Granular segregation across flow geometries: a closure model for the particle segregation velocity: Segregation Velocity Results

-The viscosity $\eta$, measured as the ratio of shear stress $\tau$ to shear rate $\dot\gamma$ averaged over the 1\,s window from DEM simulation data, is plotted in row (c) of figure~\ref{fig:controlled}.
+The effective granular viscosity, $\eta$, measured as the ratio of shear stress $\tau$ to shear rate $\dot\gamma$, (\ref{eq:mu}), averaged over the 1\,s window from DEM simulation data, is plotted in row (c) of figure~\ref{fig:controlled}.
 The dashed curve represents $\eta$ estimated from the $\mu(I)$ rheology (\ref{eq:viscosity}) for the corresponding prescribed pressure-shear state.
-The predicted and measured values of viscosity match well except near the flow boundaries, as noted previously with respect to figure~\ref{fig:rheology}.
+The predicted and measured values of viscosity match well except near the flow boundaries (see appendix~\ref{appendixA}).
 Similar to the segregation force, the viscosity exhibits a singularity at $\dot\gamma \approx 0$ for the parabolic velocity profile.
 This singularity, however, is eliminated as $\dot\gamma \to 0$ when the segregation force, along with the drag force, are incorporated into the force and momentum balance, because both forces scale as $1/\dot\gamma$.

 With the knowledge of segregation force (row b), viscosity (row c), and drag coefficient ((\ref{eq:drag_coefficient}) for large particles and (\ref{eq:conservation}) for small particles), equation (\ref{eq:w}) allows the calculation of segregation velocity.
 Moreover, the depth-dependent segregation velocity can be directly measured for each horizontal layer by quantifying the rate of center of mass offset between the two species (\ref{eq:com}) in a 1\,s window after the flow reaches steady state.
 Figure \ref{fig:controlled}(d) shows both the model predictions and DEM measurements of the segregation velocity for the four controlled shear flows.
-The bulk velocity normal to the flow is $w\approx 0$ for all flows studied here, so the segregation velocity $w_i-w$ is simply $w_i$.